Buhl Building: Architecture

-The Guardian Building opened in 1930.
-With the onset of the Great Depression, Rowland was laid off from Smith, Hinchman & Grylls.
-As a result, he formed his own office where his work decreased to a small number of churches, schools and construction projects.
-Late in life, he returned to a purer, Gothic idiom for his last few projects, notably the Kirk in the Hills church which was built after he died in 1946.
-During World War II, the Guardian Building would serve as headquarters for wartime production.

-William Edward Kapp, architect for the firm of Smith, Hinchman & Grylls has been credited with interior design work on the Buhl Building.

 Tenants

-Suburban Mobility Authority for Regional Transportation has its headquarters in the building, and the Consulate of Italy in Detroit is located in Suite 1840.
+The Suburban Mobility Authority for Regional Transportation has its headquarters in the building.
 Fink + Associates Law's Detroit office is located in Suite 1000.
+The Consulate of Italy in Detroit used to be located in Suite 1840 until 2021.

+Hubbell, Roth & Clark, a civil engineering firm, is also based in the building.

-At one time Real Times Media, the owner of black newspapers in the US, had its headquarters in the building.
+At one time Real Times Media, the owner of several black newspapers in the US, had its headquarters in the building.

 Michigan Nonprofit Association, a statewide membership organization that serves the nonprofit sector, has its Metro Detroit office in the Buhl Building.